nondejus/AwesomeUnityCommunity/README.md

 * [NDocumentation](https://github.com/vertxxyz/NDocumentation) - A documentation window for Unity Editor that displays rich text pages.
 * [SaveGameFree](https://github.com/BayatGames/SaveGameFree "") - A free and simple but powerful solution for saving and loading game data in Unity.
 * [Swatchr](https://github.com/jknightdoeswork/swatchr) - A color palette management system for Unity.
+* [ColorPalette](https://github.com/DomDomHaas/ColorPalette) - Light version of the ColorPalettes Asset for Unity.
 * [CropTexture](https://github.com/natsupy/CropTexture) - Crop and resize texture in Unity editor!
 * [AssetAuditor](https://github.com/MarkUnity/AssetAuditor "") - Tools to control the asset import settings in a Unity project.
 * [ScriptFinder](https://github.com/JoebRogers/ScriptFinder) - A Unity editor extension to find script references within your project in seconds.
 * [UnityPreviewGenerator](https://github.com/klhurley/UnityPreviewGenerator) - Generates preview textures for sprites, icons of Unity models.
+* [ClassTypeReference for Unity](https://bitbucket.org/rotorz/classtypereference-for-unity) - A class which provides serializable references to System.Type of classes with an accompanying custom property drawer which allows class selection from drop-down.
+* [ClassTypeReference for Unity](https://bitbucket.org/rotorz/classtypereference-for-unity) - A class which provides serializable references to System.Type of classes with an accompanying custom property drawer which allows class selection from drop-down.

 #### Gizmos